for Veterans and the Public

 Cirrhosis is severe scarring of the liver and is the end result of damage to liver cells.
 Cirrhosis can be caused by many things, including viral hepatitis or alcohol, or both.

 Alcohol increases the damage done to the liver and speeds up the development of cirrhosis.
 For example, after about 25 years of hepatitis C infection, heavy drinkers show more than twice the scarring of light drinkers or non-drinkers.
 After 40 years of infection and heavy drinking, most heavy drinkers have developed cirrhosis.

 In general, someone with hepatitis C has around a 20% chance of the fibrosis progressing all the way to development of cirrhosis.
 Alcohol use increases this chance severely.
 A heavy drinker with hepatitis C has 16 times the risk of cirrhosis compared with a non-drinker with hepatitis C. Alcohol and hepatitis C both damage the liver, so together, the risk of serious liver damage (cirrhosis) is much higher than with either alone.

 Can I be treated for HCV if I drink alcohol?

-People who drink alcohol are not excluded from hepatitis C treatment.
-However, drinking is not recommended and it can make a person less likely to take their medications properly or make all of their lab or doctor visits.
-With hepatitis C treatment, being adherent to the medication regimen and the instructions on blood tests and visits is critical.
+People who drink alcohol are eligible for hepatitis C treatment, although drinking is not recommended.
+Drinking can interfere with your ability to take medications properly or make all of your lab or doctor appointments.
+With hepatitis C treatment, taking your medication as prescribed, getting lab tests done, and making all doctor visits are all critical.

 - Hepatitis C and Alcohol

-An easy-to-read fact sheet detailing alcohol's effects on the liver and on hepatitis C infection and treatment.
+An easy-to-read fact sheet detailing alcohol's effects on the liver and hepatitis C.

 - Drinking Diary Card and Change Plan